Jacob's Ladder: Christianity

 In the fourth century, Gregory of Nazianzus wrote of ascending Jacob's ladder by successive steps toward excellence, interpreting the ladder as an ascetic path.
-At the same time, Gregory of Nyssa narrated that Moses climbed l Jacob's ladder to reach the heavens, where he entered a remade tabernacle; thus giving the ladder an apparent mystical meaning.
+At the same time, Gregory of Nyssa narrated that Moses climbed Jacob's ladder to reach the heavens, where he entered a remade tabernacle; thus giving the ladder an apparent mystical meaning.
 The ascetic interpretation is found also in John Chrysostom, who wrote:

 And so mounting as it were by steps, let us get to heaven by a Jacob's ladder.
 For the ladder seems to me to signify in a riddle by that vision the gradual ascent by means of virtue, by which it is possible for us to ascend from earth to heaven, not using material steps, but improvement and correction of manners.

 The angels climb Jacob's Ladder on the west front of Bath Abbey.

 Jacob's ladder as an analogy for a spiritually ascetic life enjoyed wide influence thanks to the classical work The Ladder of Divine Ascent by John Climacus.
 As such, the Carthusian monk Guigo II used it as inspiration for his description of the steps of the Lectio Divina, and the contemporary philosopher Peter Kreeft used it in his apologetics.

 Jacob's ladder is depicted on the facade of Bath Abbey in England, with angels climbing up and down ladders on either side of the main window on the west front.